icarito/physics-with-xo/12_tb_programming_tutorial.md

 2. A common bug in TB consists of programs failing to run the first time they are executed, so testing should start from the second execution.

 3. When working with TB and *sensor blocks* one must take into account that two sensor blocks cannot be used at the same time, or you will get an error.
 This also happens when one supposedly has erased a block by dragging it back to the palette, but in reality remaining behind it.
 There are exceptions: for example, `volume` and `frequency` might coexist.
-An example of this is included in the program `dibuja con tu voz.ta` that allows to draw the scree by placing the turtle in position (x,y), commanded by the values of (frequency, volume) of the captured voice.
+An example of this is included in the program `dibuja con tu voz.ta` that allows to draw the screen by placing the turtle in position (x,y), commanded by the values of (frequency, volume) of the captured voice.

 ![drawing](images/12_screenshot_21.png)